HL7/case-reporting/input/pagecontent/reportability_response_rr_transaction_and_profiles.md

 It also should be provided to EHR System Administrators to confirm reporting and convey error and warning messages.

 A number of profiles and extensions have been defined for the Reportability Response transactions  - see [Artifact Index](artifacts.html) for a listing of these profiles.
-The Reportability Response Communication profile is the starting point and all the other profiles are referenced from this profile (see diagram below).
+The Reportability Response Composition profile is the starting point and all the other profiles are referenced from this profile (see diagram below).

 <table><tr><td><img src="FHIR RR Profile Hierarchy.png" /></td></tr></table>